-Henry Mill Falls Trail at Cochran Mill Park: the hike
+Henry Mill Falls at Cochran Mill Park: the hike

 The adventure begins at the park’s yellow trailhead (view maps and driving directions).
 The yellow trail meanders through a mixed pine and hardwood forest.
 The tree canopy towers above the fern and needle-filled forest floor, dappling the forest with sunlight.
 The hike descends steadily, meeting a gravel road at a third of a mile.
 This route turns right, following the gravel road westbound to a bridge spanning the shallow, smooth-flowing Cedar Branch Creek.

-The hike turns left after crossing the creek, following the broad, meandering Bear Creek downstream and venturing northwest toward Henry Mill Falls.
+The hike turns left after crossing the creek, following the Bear Creek Trail (#14) northwest toward Henry Mill Falls.
 The trail crosses a small tributary, winding through a young forest dotted with lichen-covered boulders and smooth rock outcrops, gently rolling elevation along the creek banks.

 Large stone slabs dominate the creek’s bed as the sound of rushing water becomes audible on the trail.
-The hike reaches Henry Mill Falls at 2.8 miles, offering wide-open views of the waterfall on the surrounding smooth, flat outcrops and sandy shores just below the fall’s cascades.
+The hike reaches Henry Mill Falls, catching wide-open views of the waterfall on the vast rock outcrops and sandy shores just below the cascades.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.